orbs-network/website/content/white-papers/accelerating-decentralized-execution-of-blockchain/paper.md

 ---

-To allow scalability, we suggest a decentralized execution model in which network nodes interact with a stronger accelerator.
+In this peer reviewed research paper, we focus on scaling blockchain protocol.
+Our approach introduces a decentralized execution model in which network nodes interact with a stronger centralized accelerator whose work can be verified in a fully decentralized way without compromising most of the performance gains.